apassiou/CR6SE_Klipper/README.md

 inputShaper.cfg  - defaults for input shaper <br>
 auto_shutdown.sh - script to be run in crontab to shut down Rpi if printer is off <br>
 esteps.py        - calculator for esteps (rotation_distance) <br>
+klipper.bin      - compiled Klipper firmware as of May 2023 for flashing the printer

 **Instructions:**